 We couldn’t recommend their Airbnb more!

-We were so clueless where to stay before our trip and were overwhelmed by the options.
-We ended up in Ortisei mostly due to cost and its proximity to some of the attractions we wanted to visit, but for this guide, we would recommend staying in two different areas to avoid having to drive as much as we did: Ortisei and Cortina.
+When planning, we were so clueless where to stay before our trip and were overwhelmed by the options.
+We ended up in Ortisei mostly due to cost and its proximity to some of the attractions we wanted to visit, but for this guide, we would recommend staying in two different areas during your 4 Days in the Dolomites to avoid having to drive as much as we did: Ortisei and Cortina.

 These two towns are a little under 2 hours apart and are both near spots on this guide.
 We will write under each day which spot you should stay in if you choose to split your time.